bodo-ai/Bodo/docs/docs/faq.md

 ### Are there any usage limits or restrictions?

 No, there are no usage limits.
-Bodo is open source and distributed under the Apache-2.0 License.
+Bodo DataFrames is open source and distributed under the Apache-2.0 License.
 You can use Bodo in personal, academic, and commercial projects.

 ### How does Bodo handle security and privacy?

-Since Bodo runs in your environment, you have complete control over the data and compute resources, ensuring that sensitive information remains secure.
+Since Bodo DataFrmaes runs in your environment, you have complete control over the data and compute resources, ensuring that sensitive information remains secure.

 ### How does Bodo handle fault tolerance and failures?

-The Bodo compiler creates binaries that run efficiently on bare metal, eliminating most software failures of other framework (e.g., scheduler errors, JVM errors, ...).
+Bodo DataFrames runs parallel processes in an efficient, C++ runtime, eliminating most software failures of other framework (e.g., scheduler errors, JVM errors, ...).
 To handle rare case of hardware failures, we recommend simply configuring job restarts in your environment.
-Bodo's high performance ensures fast restart and job completion even with failures.
+Bodo DataFrames's high performance ensures fast restart and job completion even with failures.

-### Does Bodo have a job scheduler?
+### Does Bodo DataFrames have a job scheduler?

-Bodo provides parallel compute that can work with any job scheduler.
+Bodo DataFrames provides parallel compute that can work with any job scheduler.
-Bodo does not bundle its own job scheduler.
+Bodo DataFrames does not bundle its own job scheduler.

 ### Am I supposed to have MPI nodes set up already?